sandstorm-io/sandstorm/docs/index.md

 ## App packaging

-If you learn the concepts and skills to take you beyond the introductory packaging tutorial, check out the following:
+If you want to learn the concepts and skills that can take you beyond the introductory packaging tutorial, check out the following:

 * Sandstorm platform overview: See the [Sandstorm App Developer Handbook](https://github.com/sandstorm-io/sandstorm/wiki/Sandstorm-App-Developer-Handbook) for information on app isolation, granularity, writable `/var`, and more.